b0t-at/excalidraw-self-hosted-stack/README.md

 # Excalidraw Self-Hosted Stack

 This repository provides a self-hosted stack for running Excalidraw with Docker containers.
-Storage of data is still in Firebase (#3)
+Storage of data is still in Firebase.

 ## Prerequisites